CSU Student Health Insurance Plan Benefits

-- Students who need health care should access the CSU Health Network first for treatment or to obtain a referral to an in-network provider.
+- Students who need health care should access the CSU Health Network first for treatment.
+Referral services are available to assist with obtaining a referral to an outside provider.

-- When referred or in the event of an emergency, benefits will be paid at a higher level if you obtain treatment or medical services from a Cofinity (within Colorado) or First Health (outside of Colorado) in-network provider.
+- In the event of an emergency, benefits will be paid at a higher level if you obtain treatment or medical services from an Anthem, in-network provider.

 - Detailed information about emergency/emergent care procedures is available in the After Hours and Emergency Care tab.

 In-Network Preferred Providers

 The plan is structured so that benefits are paid at a higher level if you obtain treatment or medical services from a provider in the Anthem networks.
 You are strongly encouraged to utilize these providers whenever possible given this can reduce your out-of-pocket expenses.

 Students do not need to submit a claim to the Student Health Insurance Plan for benefits provided at the CSU Health Network.
 Campus Advantage benefits will be processed by the CSU Student Insurance Office and any ineligible expense not payable under Campus Advantage benefits or by the student health fee will be charged to the student’s University account after consideration of coverage by the insurance carrier.